Global strategic petroleum reserves: Russia

 As of 2011, Russia is accumulating strategic reserves of refined oil products to be held by Rosneftegaz, a state-owned company.
 The reserves will be held at commercial refineries, Transneft facilities and state reserve facilities.
 The current planned size is 14665982 oilbbl.

 Switzerland

 Switzerland has SPRs consisting of gas, diesel, jet fuel and heating oil for 4.5 months of consumption.
 The reserves were created in the 1940s.

+Ukraine

+At the beginning of the Russian invasion of Ukraine, Russia destroyed major Ukrainian fuel depots, leading to a critical fuel situation.
+Ukraine responded by purchasing 2,000 used fuel trucks from the EU and Turkey, along with 600 new ones.
+These trucks act as a mobile fuel storage system.
+Unlike oil depots, refineries and stationary fuel terminals like railway stations, fuel trucks are more difficult to target.

 Middle East

 Iran

 In April 2006, the Fars News Agency reported that Iran was planning to create an SPR.
 The National Iranian Oil Company (NIOC) began construction of 15 crude oil storage tanks with a capacity of 10000000 oilbbl.
 In August 2008, Iran announced plans to expand the SPR with a new facility on Kharg Island with four tanks holding 1000000 oilbbl each.
 Iran's SPR facilities are: